Best Chocolate Chip Cookies (Soft, Chewy, No Mixer)

 chocolate chip cookie dough in bowl.

-Add eggs and vanilla, then fold in dry ingredients and chocolate chips.
+Add eggs and vanilla, then fold in dry ingredients and chocolate chips by hand.

 two logs of chocolate chip cookie dough wrapped in plastic on counter.